 Homeowners’ insurance policies can vary significantly from one provider to the next, so homeowners must understand their policy details before assuming that biohazard cleanup coverage will be included.
-While some insurers may provide coverage for this type of scenario, it is not a given and should be checked carefully before making any assumptions.
+While some insurers may provide coverage for this scenario, it is not a given and should be checked carefully before making any assumptions.

 Does Homeowners Insurance Cover Biohazard Cleanup?